ReactiveX/rxjs/doc/operators.md

 <span class="informal">An Operator is a function take creates a new Observable based on the current Observable.
 This is a pure operation: the previous Observable stays unmodified.</span>

 An Operator is essentially a pure function which takes one Observable as input and generates another Observable as output.
-A subscribe on the output Observable will causa also a subscribe on the input Observable.
+A subscribe on the output Observable will cause also a subscribe on the input Observable.
 In the following example, we create a custom operator/function that simply multiplies by 10 each value delivered by the input Observable:

 ```js
 function multiplyByTen(input) {